202111023/Shopping_App/README.md

 # Shopping App
-Please [Click here](www.bluequasar.byethost9.com) to use this app or use this link => www.bluequasar.byethost9.com
+To use this app, follow this link => www.bluequasar.byethost9.com

 This app utilizes the following web technologies -
  - React